paracrawl/b64filter/README.md

 expected to be base 64 encoded, one document or record per line.
 The input is passed in decoded form through the filter program, and then re-encoded.

 The filter program is executed once and fed input from the entire set of documents.
-This means that the filter program must be line-buffered for this to work.
-Otherwise this program will wait on the filter's output forever.
-This means that doing 'b64filter sed -l' will work but 'b64filter sed' will not.
-This also means that the filter must produce exactly one line of output per line of input.
+This means that the filter must produce exactly one line of output per line of input.

 For example: